YhomiAce/mini-insuretech/README.md

 The API will be available at `http://localhost:3000`

+The Swagger docs will be available at `http://localhost:3000/api`

 ### Database Setup

 The application automatically:
-- Creates database tables using Sequelize synchronization
+- Creates database tables using Sequelize migration
 - Seeds initial data including:
   - Product categories (Health, Auto)
   - Insurance products with pricing